Keyfactor/f5-rest-orchestrator/README.md

 ## Versioning

 The version number of a the F5 Orchestrator can be verified by right clicking on the F5Orchestrator.dll file, selecting Properties, and then clicking on the Details tab.

-## Keyfactor Version Supported

-The F5 Orchestrator has been tested using Keyfactor Command version 9.4 and the Keyfactor Universal Orchestrator version 9.5.
-However, this should be compatible with any Keyfactor versions 9.x and above.

 ## F5 Orchestrator Installation